fatiando/pooch/doc/usage.rst

 --------------------------------------

-If you want to create a registry file for a large number of data files that are available for download but you don't have either its hashes nor any local copy of them, you must download them first.
-Manually downloading each one of them can be tedious.
-However, we can automatically download each data file through :func:`pooch.retrieve` and then create the registry file.
+If you want to create a registry file for a large number of data files that are available for download but you don't have their hashes or any local copies, you must download them first.
+Manually downloading each file can be tedious.
+However, we can automate the process using :func:`pooch.retrieve`.
+Below, we'll explore two different scenarios.

 If the data files share the same base url, we can use :func:`pooch.retrieve` to download them and then use :func:`pooch.make_registry` to create the